keithrbennett/keithrbennett.github.io/blog/_posts/2018-08-04-using-lambdas-to-simplify-varying-behaviors-in-your-code.md

 * as nested functions
 * as truly private functions (which, unlike private methods, cannot be accessed with `send`
-* for self invoking anonymous functions to hide variables
+* for self invoking anonymous functions, to hide variables
 * for defining functions where methods cannot be defined (e.g. in some RSpec code)
-* for defining classes dynamically with the `class...end` notation which may be easier to understand than the `define_method` approach.
+* for defining classes dynamically with the `class...end` notation which may be easier to understand than the `Class.new` approach.
 * for chaining operations, as in an array of lambdas

 (2) Polymorphism by inheritance is a key characteristic of object oriented design whereby, by virtue of having a common ancestor in the class hierarchy that contains the method in question, objects of different classes can respond to the same message (typically identified by a method or function name) differently.
 This can be a nice design in some cases, but in others it is an overly heavy handed solution to a simple problem, as it forces the developer to create multiple classes in a class hierarchy.